Who Can Benefit From Stem Cell Treatment, Or Regenerative Medicine?

 Some studies may show certain patients having been given a Stem cell treatment, with injections containing one hundred Stem cells whereas others have received up to 100 million stem cells in one dose.
 The results were understandably quite diverse.

-If we were only to consider studies showing results for patients receiving 100 Stem cells rather than those with 100 million, conclusions would be vastly different than when we consider all various forms of “regnerartive medicien”, indicating that dosage is very significant.
+If we were only to consider studies showing results for patients receiving 100 Stem cells rather than those with 100 million, conclusions would be vastly different than when we consider all various forms of “regnerative medicine”, indicating that dosage is very significant.

-THE TISSUE FROM WHICH THE STEM CELL IS EXTRACTED AFFECTS THE OUTCOME
+THE TISSUE FROM WHICH THE STEM CELL IS EXTRACTED EFFECTS THE OUTCOME

-✔️We now have learned that Stem cells retrieved from fatty tissue contains approximately 1000 times more Stem cells per milliliter.
+✔️We now have learned that Stem cells retrieved from fatty tissue contains approximately 500-1000 times more Stem cells (colony forming units) per milliliter.

 Being capable of inserting one thousand times the amount of mesenchymal stem cells compared to what was previously possible, into the same area and with the same volume, completely changes the healing and growth potential for our patients.
 This is why we are highly committed to continuing research within this area.

-✔️Using stem cells from adipose tissue is a huge leap forward for regenerative medicine, and we see significant improvement in function, with reduced pain in approximately 94% of our patients.
+✔️Using stem cells from adipose tissue is a huge leap forward for regenerative medicine, and in some studies we see significant improvement in function, with reduced pain.
+Patients must be individually examined and receive medical advice regarding potential or expected outcome and effect.

 We can always guarantee the safety of our product.
 Why then, if we know this is so positive and safe, has stem cell treatment not been implemented by the public health system?